 When your Romanian deadlift goes up, your deadlift goes up too automatically.

 I would say that the best substitute for the deadlift would be a combination of front squats and Romanian deadlifts.
 Those two have more benefits than the deadlift alone.
 Why?
-Because the front squat will build your starting strength (quadriceps drive) over a greater range of motion while the Romanian deadlift will take care of your posterior chain.
+Because the front squat will build your starting strength (quadriceps drive) over a greater range of motion whereas the Romanian deadlift will take care of your posterior chain.
 In addition, the front squat also works the upper back intensely.

-Other options are combinations of back squats and pulls such as power cleans and/or barbell rows.
-The squat will build your raw leg and hip power while the power clean will help you build an explosive pull, which will translate to your deadlift.
+Another option would be a combination of back squats and pulls such as power cleans and barbell rows.
+The squat will build your raw leg and hip power whereas the power clean will help you acquire an explosive pull which will translate to your deadlift.

-In the end of the day, however, the choice is yours.
+At the end of the day, however, the choice is yours.
 If you want to deadlift, go for it.
-There is absolutely no reason to avoid doing the lift, if you like it.
+There is absolutely no reason to avoid doing the lift if you like it.
 You are free to do whatever you want.

 2. Less ego in your training

 I am perfectly aware that the deadlift is reasonably safe when done with good form.
 Nonetheless, many people deadlift just to be “alpha”.
 When that happens, you are essentially performing ego lifting.

 I am certainly not anti-deadlift.
 If anything, that’s my best lift because I have long arms.
 However, I am not a powerlifter which means that performing the deadlift is not mandatory for me.
 This is true for many people out there.
 Besides, even some powerlifters skip the deadlift for as long as possible to avoid CNS burnout.

 If you like to deadlift, go for it, but don’t be a slave to dogma.